synapse

 Desmopressin

-Desmopressin (DDAVP) is an antidiuretic that acts to decrease urine production by increasing water reabsorption in the kidneys; DDAVP therefore increases fluid retention and plasma volume.
+Desmopressin (DDAVP) is an antidiuretic that decreases urine production by increasing water reabsorption in the kidneys; DDAVP therefore increases fluid retention and plasma volume.
 In addition, DDAVP has been shown to decrease standing heart rate, improve symptoms, and decrease the change in heart rate with standing without significantly changing blood pressure.

 Research on the effects and benefits of DDAVP can be found at PubMed